llm-bible/llm-bible.github.io/_publications/baykal2023alternating.markdown

 bibkey: baykal2023alternating
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2301.13310"}
-tags: ['Pretraining Methods', 'Model Architecture', 'Transformer']
+tags: ['Transformer', 'Model Architecture', 'Pretraining Methods']
 ---
 It has been well established that increasing scale in deep transformer networks leads to improved quality and performance.
 However, this increase in